JiajunHuang1999/JiajunHuang1999.github.io/profile.md

 Mr. **Jiajun Huang(黄嘉俊)** is currently a second-year PhD student at the <mark>University of California, Riverside</mark>.
 He is doing a long-term internship at <mark>Argonne National Laboratory</mark>.
 He is supervised by Dr. [Zizhong Chen](https://www.cs.ucr.edu/~chen/superlab/people.html) in UCR and Dr. [Yanfei Guo](https://www.anl.gov/profile/yanfei-guo) in Argonne National Laboratory.

 ### Educational Background
-- University of Glasgow, UK                 2017.09-2021.07
+* University of Glasgow, UK\
+2017.09-2021.07\
-BEng (Hons) Electronics and Electrical Engineering with Information Engineering Graduated with Honors of the First Class
+BEng (Hons) Electronics and Electrical Engineering with Information Engineering\
+Graduated with Honors of the First Class

-- UESTC (University of Electronic Science and Technology of China), China     '2017.09-2021.07' Bachelor of Engineering in Electronic Information Engineering
+* UESTC (University of Electronic Science and Technology of China), China\
+2017.09-2021.07\
+Bachelor of Engineering in Electronic Information Engineering

 ### Selected Awards: